Indian Railway Catering and Tourism Corporation: Ticketing and information

 Online ticketing for Indian Railways was introduced on 3 August 2002 through IRCTC.
 IRCTC provides multiple channels for passengers to book tickets through website, smartphone apps and SMS.
 For Electronic tickets (e-tickets) booked online, IRCTC issues an electronic ticket with a reference PNR on a successful booking.
 Electronic tickets can be used for travel along with a valid photo identification and cancellation can be done online.
 For Internet tickets (I-tickets), while the booking is done online, physical tickets are sent to the customer through post.

-Reserved tickets may be booked up to 60 days in advance and confirmed reservation tickets will show the passenger and fare details along with berth or seat number(s) allocated to them on the ticket.
+Reserved tickets may be booked up to 30 days in advance and confirmed reservation tickets will show the passenger and fare details along with berth or seat number(s) allocated to them on the ticket.
 In case of no confirmed reservation, a wait-list (WL) number is assigned.
 There are different types of wait-lists depending on the originating and destination stations of the train and the passenger including Roadside Station Waiting List (RSWL) when tickets are booked from the originating station to an intermediate station and Pooled Quota Waiting List (PQWL) where tickets booked to travel between specific sets of stations are pooled as a single category.
 A General Waiting List (GNWL) ticket has no such restrictions, and wait-listed tickets get confirmed if there are cancellations of already reserved tickets in the respective categories and get cancelled automatically if seats are not confirmed before the departure of the train.
 Reservation against cancellation tickets (RAC) is an intermediate category between the waiting and confirmed lists in sleeper classes which allows a ticket holder to board the train and share a berth.
 Reserved tickets can be booked by passengers who want to travel at short notice at higher fares through the Tatkal quota (TQ), which has a standalone waiting list (TQWL) and no refund is applicable on cancellation of confirmed tickets.

 In 2011, IRCTC launched a loyalty program called Shubh Yatra for frequent travelers wherein passengers could avail discounts on all tickets by paying an upfront annual subscription fee.
 In 2012, IRCTC introduced the Rolling Deposit Scheme (RDS), a type of closed wallet wherein customers can book tickets using money already deposited.
 In 2013, flight and hotel booking services were added as a part of online reservation services.
-In 2016, IRCTC launched a lighter version of its website to enable booking at low speed internet connections.
+In 2016, IRCTC launched a lighter version of its website to enable booking at low-speed internet connections.
 On 7 August 2019, IRCTC launched a payment wallet named iMudra.
-On 11 August 2021, IRCTC introduced a smart card system through which unreserved train tickets which can be bought either at railway stations or online.
+On 11 August 2021, IRCTC introduced a smart card system through which unreserved train tickets can be bought either at railway stations or online.
 IRCTC provides train and ticketing related information to passengers through SMS.